- Optimal central bank transparency

 - Amsterdam School of Economics Research Institute (ASE-RI)

 Should central banks increase their degree of transparency any further?
 We show that there is likely to be an optimal intermediate degree of central bank transparency.
 Up to this optimum more transparency is desirable: it improves the quality of private sector inflation forecasts.
 But beyond the optimum people might: (1) start to attach too much weight to the conditionality of their forecasts, and/or (2) get confused by the large and increasing amount of information they receive.
 This deteriorates the (perceived) quality of private sector inflation forecasts.
-Inflation then is set in a more backward looking manner resulting in higher inflation persistence.
-By using a panel data set on the transparency of 100 central banks we find empirical support for an optimal intermediate degree of transparency at which inflation persistence is minimized.
-Our results indicate that while there are central banks that would benefit from further transparency increases, some might already have reached the limit.
+As a result, inflation is set in a more backward looking manner resulting in higher inflation persistence.
+By using a large scale panel data set on the transparency of central banks we find empirical support for an optimal intermediate degree of transparency at which inflation persistence is minimized.
+Our results indicate that while several central banks would benefit from further transparency increases, some already have reached the optimal level.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.